 The utility is considered an entity (or entities) that manage the distribution of electricity on the transmission grid and the distribution grid.
 The power distribution network involves substations, and various protective and control devices that communicate over communications networks.

-Low latency or “real-time” performance of the network is important for specific grid use cases and applications.
+Low latency communication is one factor enabling real-time performance of the network as required for specific grid use cases and applications.

 Ethernet (carried over fiber and copper) is widely used for this application.
 The real-time behavior of Ethernet based communication networks is defined in IEC 61784-2.
-There are 6 (plus one technology specific) consistent sets of parameters described to define the requested and achieved Real-time Ethernet behavior of end-to-end stations.
-For the network components, using TSN is an effort ongoing in IEC SC 65C.PT61784-6, dealing with a TSN profile for industrial automation applications.
+There are 8 (plus one technology specific) consistent sets of parameters described to define the requested and achieved Real-time Ethernet behavior of end-to-end stations.
+TSN is an ongoing effort in IEC SC65C and IEEE 802.1 with the IEC/IEEE 60802 joint project.
+It is developing a TSN profile for industrial automation applications.
 The application of IEEE 802.1 TSN for utilities is the topic of a prior white paper [1].

 A leading grid application for low latency is protection.
 Protective relays protect electrical transmission lines against fault conditions (line down, short circuits between conductors or to ground).
 Simple protection schemes measure voltage and current at one end of the transmission line.
 Differential protection schemes determine fault conditions by measuring real-time differences in voltage and current between the ends of the line.
-This requires an independent communication link with very low (<10mS) end to end latency to carry the measurements between the relays at the ends of the line.
-The communication link latency must be highly consistent and predictable.
-The latency requirement is less than one cycle of the AC waveform (16.6 mS, or 20 mS), because time must be allowed for the mechanical operation of the relay in the case of a fault.
+This requires an independent communication link with end to end latency less than 10ms to carry the measurements between the relays at the ends of the line.
+The communication link latency is required to be consistent and predictable.
+The latency requirement is less than one cycle of the AC waveform (16.6 ms, or 20 ms).
+The time required for the mechanical operation of the relay in the case of a fault reduces the network latency that can be tolerated.

 The communication link connection is typically fiber, although copper circuits are also used.
 Power Line Carrier and point to point microwave are less commonly used.